-Guest Post from Dr. Diane Schumacher of Iowa City Schools: the first multi-high school district to take on the Gold Standard Challenge!
+Mission 2030 Guest Post: Dr. Diane Schumacher of Iowa City Schools tells the story of the first multi-high school district to take on the Gold Standard Challenge!

 Today's guest author Dr. Diane Schumacher is the Director of Curriculum, Instruction and Assessment for Iowa City Community School District in Iowa City, IA.
 Dr. Schumacher's district is the first multi-high school district in the nation to receive a Gold Standard Challenge grant from NGPF.
 They did so by converting to what we affectionately call the "Gold Standard" in financial instruction: a comprehensive, standalone personal finance course of at least one semester that ALL students take before crossing the graduation stage.

 Read Dr. Schumacher's post to get inspired by a leader who listened to what the expert teachers on the front lines of building financial capability for students were telling her.

 What led to Personal Finance being required for all students in your district?